zkutasi/homelab/monitoring/nut/README.md

 - [NUT Exporter](https://github.com/DRuggeri/nut_exporter) - A Prometheus compatible exporter for the NUT Server
 - [Nutify](https://github.com/DartSteven/Nutify) - A NUT Server and a dashboard as well, in one package
 - [PeaNUT](https://github.com/Brandawg93/PeaNUT) - A tiny dashboard for the NUT Server
-- [WebNUT](https://github.com/rshipp/webNUT) - A simple dasboard for the NUT Server.
+- [WebNUT](https://github.com/rshipp/webNUT) - A simple dashboard for the NUT Server.
 Pretty abandoned, last commit is in 2020.
 - [NutAlert](https://github.com/rmfatemi/nutalert) - UPS monitoring and alering system